Script Cracks Vault PIN with Brute Force

 • Verify that the script figures out the correct 011 PIN for gaining access and shows it with display.scroll().

-• Click Open Serial in the python.microbit.org editor that’s connected to the PIN Pad Transmitter micro:bit.
+• Click Show serial in the micro:bit Python Editor that’s connected to the PIN Pad Transmitter micro:bit.

-• Press/release the PIN Pad Transmitter micro:bit’s reset button and monitor the terminal activity.
+• Press/release the PIN Pad Transmitter micro:bit’s reset button, then press the A button again and see activity in the serial monitor.

 See how it keeps trying combinations until it reaches the correct 011 PIN?